 Promoting the “Palestinian” Fallacy

-When Arab writers and pro-Israeli activists I respect, such as Fred Maroun, cry out that the Palestinians exist and we cannot say they do not, they are falling into the trap of promoting the lie.
+When Arab writers and pro-Israeli activists I respect (or respected in the past), such as Fred Maroun, cry out that the Palestinians exist and we cannot say they do not, they are falling into the trap of promoting the lie.
 I deny the existence of a nation called Palestine, something that never existed in human history.
 I do not, of course, deny the existence of individuals who now refer to themselves as Palestinian.
 The two are not the same.Does this mean that I need to agree to call these Arabs, Palestinians?
 I think not.
 Maroun would say that I am being pathetic – in fact, he used that very word in a number of responses to comments on his Facebook page and on the blog post itself.
 And even in the title to the post: It is Pathetic to Deny the Existence of Palestinians.

 Just because someone calls himself or herself something does not make it so.

 Names and Labels Are Important For Indigenous Peoples

 Indigenous groups around the world are fighting for the right to call themselves by the names by which they know themselves, and not some moniker applied by colonial powers that conquered them.
 The Inuit of Canada, for example, rose up as recently as the 1970s and insisted they be called by their true name and not the scornful label “Eskimo”.
 You will not find many Canadians who continue to call them Eskimos.

 I think people started referring to the Palestinian Arabs as Palestinians merely because it took too much energy to say things like: the Arab refugees from the former British Mandate of Palestine, or the Arabs living in the former British Mandate of Palestine, or Arabs in the Palestinian Authority, accurate as such terms may be.
 It is far simpler just to say: the Palestinians.